zer0-os/ZToken_legacy/docs/ztoken.md

-# Zer0 DAO Token Contract
+# zToken Contract

-The Zer0 DAO Token is an ERC20 token designed for usage in Zer0 DAO's.
+The zToken is both a general purpose ERC20 token and a token designed for usage in Zer0 DAO's.

 Many copies of this token may be deployed in the future (one for each DAO) and as such the token contract needs to be safe and easy to use.

 ## Intended Usage

-A Zer0 DAO Token is used to represent ownership of a DAO inside of Zer0.
+A zToken is used to represent ownership of a DAO inside of Zer0.
-Users who own a Zer0 DAO token have privileges granted by the DAO.
+Users who own a zToken have privileges granted by the DAO.
 One of these privileges may be voting rights on proposals.
 The weight of a users vote is determined by the quantity of tokens they own versus the total supply of tokens.